How It’s Made: Marbled Papers and Backgrounds

 It’s a challenging project and these papers definitely are time-consuming and labor intensive to create, but it’s a super fun process and the possibilities are endless for what you can make!

-I am always adding new marbled papers to the shop, but here’s a preview of some of the ones we have available for you to use and enjoy.
-Sign up for a membership and you can download them all for one low rate!
+I still have many more marbled papers to add to our site (and I want to make some new ones soon!) – but here’s a preview of some of the ones we have available for you to use and enjoy.
+Sign up for a membership and you can download them all!

 The papers are so fun to use for so many projects – whether you’re making traditionally bound books or want to print them out for journals or collage or even use them as a background for text.